mytbk/liveusb-builder/README.md

 liveusb-builder needs a kernel image, an initramfs image, and a proper kernel command line to support a boot image.
 However, not every CD/DVD image supports booting this way.
 There are some other ways to boot these images, but they will break our philosophy to support various firmware and bootloaders.

 If you want to use a disk image to install an operating system, I suggest using the virtual machine method as follows.
-Boot an AMD64 machine with enough memory and VMX feature with a Live USB with QEMU GUI (e.g. Grml 2020.06, also see [my ticket](https://github.com/grml/grml-live/issues/71) for Grml) after attaching the hard disk you want to install the OS on, then run the following (assume you want to install your system on /dev/sda):
+Boot an AMD64 machine with enough memory and VMX feature with a Live USB with QEMU GUI (e.g. Grml 2020.06, also see [my ticket](https://github.com/grml/grml-live/issues/71) for Grml) after attaching the hard disk you want to install the OS on, then run the following (assume the hard disk attached is /dev/sda):

 ```bash
 sudo qemu-system-x86_64 -enable-kvm -m 4G -cdrom your-install-cd.iso -drive /dev/sda,format=raw -boot order=d -no-reboot